 Oh, and the beaches are perfection ~

-On this recent trip to The Hyatt Carmel Highlands, we enjoyed unheard of 85 degree temps in September.
+On our last trip to The Hyatt Carmel Highlands, we enjoyed unheard of 85 degree temps in September.
 The Pacific Ocean shines and twinkles when the sun is so bright.

 What to love about The Hyatt Carmel Highlands – Everything